John-Kingham/random-old-books/README.md

   - I used the [Mozilla Developer Network](https://developer.mozilla.org/) for general reference.
 - JavaScript
   - I used JavaScript code to make the Bootstrap mobile navbar collapse when navigating to in-page links.
 I copied this code from Code Institute's Boardwalk Games project.
+- Text
+  - I used Microsoft Co-Pilot to help me generate some of the site's text.

 ### Media